perses/perses/docs/cli.md

 ### Get data

-To retrieve the data you can use the `get` command :
+To retrieve the data, you can use the `get` command :

 ```bash
 $ percli get project